Updated March 2026 · Verified against Innovation, Science and Economic Development Canada (via 7 Regional Development Agencies) guidelines

 50%

-Regional Tariff Response Initiative (RTRI) provides up to Up to $1,000,000 (non-repayable); up to $300,000 for market diversification-only projects A $1-billion national program delivered through all 7 Regional Development Agencies (ACOA, CED, CanNor, FedNor, FedDev Ontario, PrairiesCan, PacifiCan) providing non-repayable contributions up to $1 million to help SMEs impacted by U. The program covers up to 50% of eligible costs.
+Regional Tariff Response Initiative (RTRI) provides Up to $1,000,000 (non-repayable); up to $300,000 for market diversification-only projects.
+A $1-billion national program delivered through all 7 Regional Development Agencies (ACOA, CED, CanNor, FedNor, FedDev Ontario, PrairiesCan, PacifiCan) providing non-repayable contributions up to $1 million to help SMEs impacted by U. The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Innovation, Science and Economic Development Canada (via 7 Regional Development Agencies) program guidelines)

 Eligibility & Details